rytswd/get-istio-multicluster/docs/2-local-clusters/simple-with-istio-operator.md

 <!-- == imptr: cert-removal / begin from: ../snippets/steps/prep-cert.md#[delete-certs] == -->

-Provided that you are using some clone of this repo, you can run
+Provided that you are using some clone of this repo, you can run the following to remove certs.

 ```bash
 {